What is a Neuropsychological Evaluation?

 A neuropsychological evaluation (NPE) is an assessment of your cognitive and behavioral functions through standardized tests and procedures.
 Neuropsychologists can gather information about your cognitive, behavioral, linguistic, motor, and executive functioning through a neuropsychological evaluation.

 How to Know When Your Child Needs a Neuropsychological Evaluation

-If you or a healthcare professional suspect your child has impairment in cognitive function or behavior, then it’s a good idea to get a neuropsychological evaluation to determine if the brain is the cause of their impairment and whether or not such impairment exists.
+If you or a healthcare professional suspect your child has impaired cognitive function or behavior, then it’s a good idea to seek a neuropsychological evaluation to determine if there are cognitive processes associated with the impairment and the extent of said impairment.
 Examples of conditions that are often tested for in an NPE are: